felenitaribeiro/autism-challenge/README.md

 Only `nilearn` and `ramp-workflow` are not included by default in the Anaconda distribution.
 They will be installed from the execution of the notebook.

-Execute the jupyter notebook, from the root directory using:
+You can attempt to install these by executing the jupyter notebook, from the root directory using:

 ```
 jupyter notebook autism_starting_kit.ipynb
 ```

-## Advanced install using `conda` (optional)
+## Recommended install using `conda` (optional)

 We provide both an `environment.yml` file which can be used with `conda` to create a clean environment and install the necessary dependencies.